viktor-ku/tinyresult/README.md

    (todo: forced by eslint)
 3. You must handle errors/values or pass them upstream (forced by typescript)
 4. All your `Result<T, E>` `E` results should be objects with `code` as the discriminator property

-## How

-Show me the code - you scream at the screen, and I hear you!